KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 A: Realism Overhaul is a set of ModuleManager patches which transforms KSP parts (both stock and mods) into 1:1 replicas or as close to what real world would be.
 While totally separate, (although created by the same person - CHEERS to NathanKell), RO and RealSolarSystem (RSS) are complimentary.
 Neither 'requires' the other for KSP to run, but your experience is going to be severely and awkwardly changed without them together.
 Note that compared to a stock Kerbin universe your experience will be totally changed compared to that of what RSS and RO provides.
 These two combined effectively turn the 'game' of KSP, into a space simulator in which you can design and fly real missions using real numbers.

 Q: What should I know about Realism Overhaul?
 A: There is a lot.
 Whatever you have 'learned' about space travel using a stock Kerbin universe, forget it.
-KSP was designed around 'playability', and making things 'fun'.
+KSP was designed around 'playability', and making things 'fun/easy'.
 RSS and RO when used together makes space travel as hard as it gets.
-Gone are the days of lifting off straight up until your wanted apoapsis is reached then waiting, turning 90 and powering until orbital velocity is achieved...well, you can do that still, but it's time you learn more efficient flight paths or your vehicles are going to be quite large.
+Gone are the days of lifting off straight up until your wanted apoapsis is obtained, then waiting until that point, turning 90 and powering until orbital velocity is achieved...well, you can do that still, but it's time you learn more efficient flight paths or your vehicles are going to be considerably larger than required and neccessary.

 Changes:
 *New generic size system: 0.5m, 1m, 1.25m, 1.5m, 2m, 2.5m, 3m, 3.5m, 3.75m, 4m, 5m, 6m, 7m, 8m, 9m, 10m - This is achieved via TweakScale.
 *Modified ElectricCharge system.
 1EC/s = 1kW.
 *Realistic battery and solar panel numbers, and usage for RT2 antennae.
 Solar panels don't produce much, but they're light.
 *RTGs are now modeled after real counterparts.
-*DRE Heat shields now support RSS, with new heat shields added based on new size system *Stock/Generic pack masses have been tweaked for realism.
+*DRE Heat shields now support RSS, with new heat shields added based on new size system.
+*Stock/Generic pack masses have been tweaked for realism.
 *Realistic use of Reaction Wheels.
 Very few parts have them, and those that do have realistic forces.
 Most vessels will require some form of Reaction/Attitude Control System.

 Engine Support:
 Realism Overhaul now comes integrated with the RealEngines set of engine patches (originally by SFJackBauer).
 It gives engines the stats of real-world engines that look similar, like NovaPunch K2-X -> J-2.
 No action is required to use RealEngines.
-For ultimate realism please stick with what comes with Realism Overhaul and wait until RPL supports RealEngines, then play in Career Mode.
+While there are other engine modifications available.
+RO and the integrated RealEngines provide the the most realism.

-Realism Overhaul natively supports NathanKell's "Reaching for the Stars" engine pack, which gives engines "realistic" stats with a real-world flavor without being clones.
+Realism Overhaul natively supports NathanKell's "Reaching for the Stars" engine pack, which gives engines "realisticish" stats with a real-world flavor without being clones.
 If you want some small Career Mode support and have installed Realistic Tech Progression Lite (RPL), then the RftS engine pack is REQUIRED.
 Once installed, RftS DISABLES RealEngines.
 The RftS Pack can be downloaded from the fourth post here: http://forum.kerbalspaceprogram.com/threads/57833.
-FYI, soon RPL will work with RealEngines, at that time the RftS engine pack should be removed to gain RealEngines capability back.
+Soon RPL will work with RealEngines, at that time the RftS engine pack should be removed to gain RealEngines capability back.

 Realism Overhaul also natively supports "StockAlike" engine configurations.
 If "StockAlike" is installed then ALL RealEngines will be DISABLED.
 I personally do not recommend this option as it goes against everything Realism Overhaul stands for, however, the option is there.

 NOT Supported at this time:

-Integrated career mode.
+Career mode.
 That means, no tech tree, no good cost system, contracts, the whole nine yards.
 It's enough work just getting things to work at all, let alone to take the time to ensure there is a good natural progression for career mode.
 So at this time, the only thing supported is 'sandbox' mode.
 If somebody else wants to take that part of the project on, please let me know.
 Otherwise it is the last on my list, and anything new that comes up will be placed in front of it as well.
 It is that low on my priorities list.

+Effects: As comprehensive as this mod is, I have not, and am not working on effects.
+This includes engines and any other part.
+This means that effects for some engines aren't going to match what they actually look like.
+If somebody wants to start working on them, please PM me, get a git account, and issue pull requests as you work on them.

+Original Mod Craft Files: Craft files (*.craft) that come with the original mod and other built by fans designed around the original mod WILL NOT WORK.
+This is a KSP limitation.
+Not a problem with RO/RSS or any of it's dependencies.
+The manner in which craft files are saved prevents their use when parts are changed in any way from which the craft files were originally built from.
+In the future RO will include new craft files made specifically for/with RO.
+At this time there is also a RO/RSS craft repository thread.
+Beware, craft files with parts that have been scaled with TweakScale will also fail to load properly.

 Q: What do I need to run Realism Overhaul?
 A: Realism Overhaul uses a set of 3rd party mods to enable certain aspects of realistic flight/performance/etc. Without these, 'realism' is going to be severely limited.
 Memory footprint (except RSS) is quite small so having them (you likely might already) is not going to produce a performance hit.
 Therefore, each one of these mods listed as REQUIRED are just that: see next question.

 Q: I don't want to install ****** (some required mod), what will happen, what should I do?
-A: The mods marked as required are just that--required.
+A: The mods marked as required are just that -- required.
 Without it, things may break unexpectedly, your game will not play in the manner intended, and your life will be more difficult than it should be.
 For example, if you don't install FAR, you will need about twice the rocket you would need in real life.
 Realism Overhaul+RealSolarSystem is designed around these dependencies.
 We can't offer support if you haven't installed RO and the required mods as directed.

 Q: I want to install ********, but it's not on the supported list, what happens?
 A: Don't know.
 If it's not on the list, then it hasn't been tested and therefore there is no guarantee if it will work or not, and there will be NO SUPPORT for any issues that it may cause.
 If that mod is just parts, be warned now, it's behavior will likely cause you nothing but pain and anguish simply because it's performance is not what it should be, UNLESS it was designed for the real world.
 Likely it was not and things were 'kerbalized' so as not to be over powered.
 If you really like that mod, and you want it supported, then put in a request.